vsavkin/actors/README.md

 ## Further Work

 Since the library is built in a day, it’s just a prototype.
 However, it’d be interesting to work on such a library for real, carefully designing every piece of it.
-I think it’ll help the Dart community.
-If anyone is interested in working on it, please, let me know.
+I think it may help the Dart community.

-## Notes on the Dart Platform

-Another goal of this project was to see how mature the Dart platform is.
-Our main source of frustration was an incomplete implementation of mirrors.
-Which I hope won't be a problem in the near future.
+I'd like to mention that in general the Dart platform is mature and pleasure to work it.
+The only source of frustration is an incomplete implementation of mirrors.
+Which I hope won't be fixed soon.